hannahwoodward/pandoc-doi2cite/README.md

-# Where to get this filter
-This filter is included in the official Pandoc Lua filter repository (https://github.com/pandoc/lua-filters).
+# Where to get this filterThis filter is included in the official Pandoc Lua filter repository (https://github.com/pandoc/lua-filters).

 # pandoc-doi2cite

 This pandoc lua filiter helps users to insert references in a document with using DOI(Digital Object Identifier) tags.
 With this filter, users do not need to make bibtex file by themselves.
 Instead, the filter